yanglyuxun/game_play_snake/README.md

 ### About 15\*15 and 20\*20

-I also tried some experiments on 15\*15 and 20\*20 board sizes.
-But when the board size is such big, it is very tough for the program to find the rules in the beginning exploration.
-In limited time to let it to random walk, it hardly eat any fruit.
-(In my experiments, the max score is only 4 and 2.)
-So the positive reward samples are too few at the beginning, and it cannot learn any thing without those samples.
-Given more exploration time, it may work in bigger board sizes.
+There are also experiments on 15\*15 and 20\*20 board sizes.
+But when the board size is such big, it is very tough (especially without a GPU) for the program to find the rules in the initial explorations.
+In limited time to let it to random walk, it barely eats any fruit.
+(See the corresponding folders for details.)
+So the positive reward samples are too few at the beginning, and it cannot learn any thing without enough positive samples.
+Given more exploration time, it may work after having observed lots of positive states.

 ## Analysis

-1. There are 3 phases for the program to learn the game.
-At first, the score is low, because it randomly walk on the board and don't know what to do to get points.
-Then, the score booms to a high level, because when it eat the fruit at some times, it learns to move toward the fruit.
+1. In the plots, there are 3 phases for the program to learn the game.
+At first, the score is low, because it randomly walks on the board and has no idea about how to get points.
+Then, the score suddenly booms to a higher level, because when it eat some fruits, it learns to try to move toward the fruit.
 Finally, it improves slowly, to gradually learn any new tricks like detour at different kinds of complex situations.
 (There is a period of the 7\*7 experiment that the line suddenly goes down.
-I guess that may be caused by some overfitting.
-But that is not a problem, because new samples fixed it soon.)
+I think that was caused by overfitting.
+But that was not a problem, because new samples fixed it soon.)

 1. About detour.
 We know detour is the key to get higher scores.
 In the videos, the program often dies for wrong detour.
 Fortunately, we can see sometimes it does detour to avoid eating itself.
 I think that's what it learns during the gradually improvement period, and it will do better given more training.
-Maybe enhance the punish of eating itself will help it to learn detouring faster.
+Increasing the punish of eating itself will help it to learn detouring faster, but may reduce the speed of moving toward the fruit.

-1. In bigger board, it learns slower but finally get more points.
-Obviously, bigger board need more random walk to find something, but it is less likely to restrict the snake itself in part of the area without the fruit.
+1. In bigger boards, the program improves slower, but ultimately gets more points.
+Obviously, bigger board need more random walk to find some rules, but it is less likely to restrict the snake itself in a small area and eat itself.